effkay/blazing/README.md

 # The given recipe will be called with the provided options.
 Refer to each
 # recipe's documentation for available options.
 Options provided here
 # may be overridden by target specific options.
+# Recipes will be executed in the order they are defined!yy

 recipe :precompile_assets, :recipe_specific_option => 'bar'